superarts/superarts.github.io/_posts/2015-08-07-introducing-lthememanager-localization.md

 categories: LSwift LThemeManager LFLocalizable LFParseLocalizable Parse
 ---

 I'm always not happy with the default localization solution `iOS` provides, and while what `Android` offers is much better, it's still not the best it could be.
-Here are the features `LThemeManager.localization` offers, and I'll be discussing the disadvantages of the current solutions as well:
+Here are the features `LThemeManager.localization` provides, and I'll be discussing the disadvantages of the current solutions as well:

 ### To Define